ArcanaFramework/fileformats/docs/source/workflows.rst

 format classes on a needs basis (pull requests welcome 😊, see :ref:`Developer Guide`), so are by no means comprehensive, and **are very much provided "as-is"**.

-Since these features, typically rely on a wide-range of external libraries, the dependencies are kept separate and only installed if the ``[extended]`` install option is used (i.e. ``python3 -m pip install filformats[extended]``).
+Since these features, typically rely on a range of external libraries, the dependencies are kept separate and only installed if the ``[extended]`` install option is used (i.e. ``python3 -m pip install filformats[extended]``).